grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 **Identical issues with different priorities**

-In this scenario where identical issues have different priorities, the reallocated enquiry issue in the high-priority queue is dequeued first before picking up a low-priority enquiry issue.
+In this scenario where identical issues have different priorities, the reallocated enquiry issue in the high-priority queue is de-queued first before picking up a low-priority enquiry issue.
 Reallocations happen when a chat is transferred to another agent or when it was not accepted by the allocated agent.
 When reallocated, it goes back to the queue with a higher priority.

 <div class="post-image-section"><figure>
   <img src="/img/customer-support-workforce-routing/image7.png" alt="Identical issues with different priorities"> <figcaption align="middle"><i>Identical issues with different priorities</i></figcaption>